 This is truly a non-traditional business.
 TNG/Earthling does not have a website, even though their work is exclusively on and for websites.
 Bob Sakayama no longer posts his blog, although there are remnants of sites he ran in the early days re1y.com and google-penalty.com still live.
 They do no marketing or sales outreach.

 Bob's expertise comes from client work and search experiments run to test ideas.
 Expertise also comes from a truly non-traditional place - Google penalties.
+He was a source for this Forbes article on the topic.
 A market leader in penalty remediation, he developed the tools and techniques used to unwind Google penalties and recover ranks lost for other reasons.
 The lessons learned from search penalties can be applied directly to search optimization.
 You can see how valuable it might be when attempting to push Google ranks to know where the red lines are, to know how hard you can push, and if you do get penalized, that you can recover and move forward.
 Bob has had a lot of success with non-traditional seo.

 Another example of non-traditional use of technology is the very competitive marketplace of drop catching domain acquisition, where valuable expired domains are purchased by the first order received by a registrar following the drop (moment they become available).
 Bob developed a technique that first identifies authoritative domains worth catching, and then catches significant numbers of them by consistently placing the first order.
 The technique uses a huge array of servers each simultaneously running scripts placing orders.
 This greatly improves the odds of a successful order getting through at the moment of the drop.
 The goal is to have a robust enough technical strategy to consistently come out ahead in a battle of the bots.